 You can get out old Halloween costumes for them to play with, or grab some of your own old clothes to let them use as costumes.

 Then, let your kids have fun creating their own characters and enjoying imaginative playtime inside… this is idea works perfectly if you ever made the Multi-use PVC Theater that I shared.

 Being stuck inside will give your family plenty of free time, which means it’s the perfect opportunity to learn something new.

 Thanks to the internet (or even just YouTube), you can find instructions and videos for just about anything you want to learn.

 From learning how to code, to learning a new language or a magic trick, there are a variety of great skills your kids could learn while they’re home-bound.

 Ask your kids what they want to learn how to do, then search the internet to find instructions for them to practice their new skill.
 It’s totally win/win if it keeps them busy AND learning!

 Write a Story

 That’s really all that I have to share today.
-Hopefully you now have several ideas of some super fun and super cheap activities to do at home to keep those little ones busy busy busy!
+Hopefully you now have several easy and fun activities and ideas to keep everyone in the family busy busy busy!

-Here are links to several of my other post in my “For Kids” section of this blog:
+Here are links to several of my other posts in my “For Kids” section of this blog: